Methods to Monetize Your Mobile App

 Smartphones are everywhere.
 Sci Burg, You see people chattering with family and friends in the malls and on transit systems.
 You see people of all ages playing “Angry Birds”, “Cut the Rope,” or another entertaining app.
-People can cruise through websites with a tap and swipe on smartphones, all while away from their home computer.
+People can cruise through websites with a tap and swipe on smartphones, all while away from their home computers.
 For years, advertisers capitalized on home-based (or office-based) computers to provide real-time and context-specific advertisements to web surfers (via their browsers).
-Money could be made for “pay per click” or similar ad models.
+Money could be made for “pay-per-click” or similar ad models.
 This method still works, but the problem for advertisers is that people aren’t using their desktop PCs anymore.
 They’re using their smartphones.

-If you own a smartphone and have downloaded any apps, you may have come across one or more which use in-app branding and possibly in-app advertising.
+If you own a smartphone and have downloaded any apps, you may have encountered one or more that use in-app branding and possibly in-app advertising.
 Many people are willing to put up with the occasional ad from an advertiser in trade for some fantastic free app or game.
 This is the first of the five methods I’d like to present for monetizing your Mobile apps.

-If you’re a publisher of apps – let’s say you’re the manager for a busy nightclub and have an app for promoting your club – you’re more likely to have a free app than a paid app.
+If you’re a publisher of apps – let’s say you’re the manager of a busy nightclub and have an app for promoting your club – you’re more likely to have a free app than a paid app.
 You can still make money with a free app!

 For starters, here are the five methods for monetizing your Mobile App: